 The Disciplined Disciple Compiler (DDC)

 DDC is a research compiler used to investigate program transformation in the presence of computational effects.
-It compiles a family of strict functional core languages and supports region, effect and closure typing.
+It compiles a family of strict functional core languages and supports region and effect.
 This extra information provides a handle on the operational behaviour of code that isn't available in other languages.
 Programs can be written in either a pure/functional or effectful/imperative style, and one of our goals is to provide both styles coherently in the same language.

 State of Play

 DDC is at a stage where it will compile and run simple higher order programs.
 The main missing feature is lack of garbage collection or any other way to reclaim space.
 Once you're used up the fixed size heap the program just calls abort().
 See the Release Notes for a summary of what works.

 The current release is DDC 0.4.2 (April 2016).

 DDC consists of the following packages.
 To get them all just install ddc-tools, and the others will be installed as dependencies.

 - ddc-tools Command line tools.
 This is the user interface for the other packages.

 - ddc-source-tetra Parser and desugarer for front end Disciple Tetra language.